 Boondocking is known by many names in the travel trailer industry.
 You might hear dry camping, off the grid and dispersed camping to name a few.
 No matter what you call it, those who like boondocking have one thing in common: getting away from it all.

 Oliver Travel Trailers are especially good for the boondocking lifestyle.
-Our trailers have large water and waste holding tanks and with a bank of four batteries, LED interior lights and two optional 30lb propane tanks give you what you need.
+Our trailers have large water tanks and waste holding tanks and with a bank of four batteries, LED interior lights and two optional 30lb propane tanks give you what you need.
 Our solar package, standard remote fresh water refill abilities, and ample storage keep you comfortable on your long adventures away from home.
 In addition, the insulation from our double hull fiberglass construction means you’ll have the same comfort in the Southwest US as you will in the wilds of Canada.